 User Information: Post for Review

 In order to ensure a high level of quality of content and to make sure that each Portfolio displays properly, we have implemented a quality control feature.
-Once you are satisfied with how your Artist’s page and Portfolio page(s) you will need to submit for review by contacting us with the artist name and portfolio name and requesting review.
+Once you are satisfied with the contents of your Artist’s page and Portfolio page(s) you will need to submit for review by contacting us with the artist name and portfolio name and requesting review.
 A POBA administrator will review the technical input and publish the Portfolios from there.
 We reserve the right to make grammatical and typographical corrections, and are not responsible for the factual information presented with the images.

 Once POBA has completed its review, POBA will publish your Artist page.
 You can then create the Portfolio(s) which can be published one by one or at the same time.

-You can edit your profile but hovering over your name on the dashboard.
+You can edit your profile by hovering over your name on the dashboard.

 No. Usernames are unique and created by POBA during the registration process.

 Enter your new password twice, once in each of the two text boxes.
 (If you just forgot your password and would like to retrieve it, please refer to “What if I forgot my username or password?”)
 We do not recommend changing the password POBA gives you with your login credentials.
 We issue strong passwords to promote security.